Interplay of sync and swarm: Theory and application of swarmalators: Applications and implications

-\paragraph{Communication} It is essential to change the coupling from time-continuous, global coupling to time-discrete, non-global coupling, as explained in the following.
+\paragraph{Communication} Several assumptions of the original model are too idealistic for wireless communication between robots.
+First, it is essential to change the coupling from time-continuous, global coupling to time-discrete, non-global coupling~\cite{barcis2019robots}.
 The coupling between network entities in the real world occurs through a communication channel constrained by bandwidth, latency, and potential information loss.
 While the original model assumes time-continuous interaction --- where swarmalators are permanently coupled obtaining instantaneous state information from others --- technical systems exchange information only at discrete points in time.
 For instance, wireless technologies like Wi-Fi and Bluetooth communicate via discrete data messages rather than via a continuous data flow.
-In discrete coupling, the question arises as to how frequently swarmalators should exchange their state information in order to balance pattern convergence with the efficient use of channel and energy resources.
-Furthermore, if swarmalation is to be applied in large-scale systems, we can no longer assume a fully meshed network, where each node has a direct link to every other node to exchange state information.
+In discrete coupling, the question arises as to how frequently swarmalators should exchange their state information in order to balance pattern convergence with the efficient use of channel and energy resources~\cite{schilcher2025swarmalators,5912-s83l}.
+A recommendation for this state exchange period, as a function of the number of swarmalators and the parameter $J$, is given in~\cite{schilcher2025swarmalators}.
+Second, if swarmalation is to be applied in large-scale systems, we can no longer assume a fully meshed network, where each node has a direct link to every other node to exchange state information.
 However, reducing the physical range of each node --- such that it is only coupled to a limited number of nearby nodes rather than all --- leads to a constellation where the system does not converge to one of the five basic states; the patterns are deformed or entirely different patterns emerge~\cite{schilcher2021swarmalators,lee2021collective}.
 This raises the question as to the optimal interaction range and asks for the design of adaptive schemes to tune this range over time.
-Moreover, the system should withstand communication unreliability, since the exchange of state information may be subject to losses.
+Third, the system should withstand communication unreliability, since the exchange of state information may be subject to losses.
 Research indicates that the pattern formation shows a certain level of resilience to message loss.
 Specifically, a swarmalator system discretized with an Euler step size of $0.1$ (as in~\cite{o2017oscillators}), which performs a state exchange at each Euler step, is able to cope with more than $90\,\%$ loss without effects on the convergence probability~\cite{schilcher2021swarmalators}.
 This fact can be exploited to reduce communication overhead by increasing the state exchange interval beyond the Euler step size and randomizing the state exchange (called stochastic coupling~\cite{schilcher2021swarmalators}), thus saving energy and channel resources.

 \paragraph{Movement} Robotic swarmalators must account for the movement properties of real-world entities, which are constrained by the laws of physics and the robots' capabilities, such as speed, acceleration, movement direction, and turning radius \cite{barcis2019robots,schilcher2021swarmalators}.
 In this context, the velocity in the first system equation can be interpreted as the desired velocity of a given robot \cite{barcis2019robots}.
 Additionally, the orientation of a swarmalator and its dependence on velocity must be incorporated into the model.
 To prevent physical collisions, the repulsion function can be designed to include a safety margin around each~swarmalator.